NaturalHistoryMuseum/ckanpackager/README.md

 # Page Size.
 Number of rows to fetch in a single CKAN request.
 Note that CKAN will timeout requests at 60s, so make sure
 # to stay comfortably below that line.
 PAGE_SIZE = 5000

+# Slow request.
+Number of rows from which a request will be assumed to be slow,
+# and put on the slow queue.
+SLOW_REQUEST = 50000

 # Shell command used to zip the file. {input} gets replaced by the input file name, and {output} by the output file
 # name.
 You do not need to put quotes around those.